assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_training_collector.rst

 ========

 -  Aggregate local updates of the ML model prepared by independent parties as part of a model enhancement process.
-Responsible
-   components: FLTC Combiner, FLTC I/O.

--  Delivering back to the parties the updated model.
-Responsible
-   component: FLTC I/O.
+-  Allow for the flexible use of the custom aggregation strategies located in FL Repository.

+-  Allow for the use of selected privacy mechanisms (Adaptive Differential Privacy, Homomorphic Encryption) during the Federated Learning process.

+-  Performing global evaluation throughout the FL training process,

+-  Delivering the results of the training (final aggregated weights and metrics) to the FL Repository for storage.

 Place in architecture
 =====================

-FL Training Collector enabler is one of the Federated Learning enablers that together enable to deploy a federated learning environment.
+FL Training Collector enabler is one of the Federated Learning enablers that together allow to deploy a federated learning environment.
 Functionally, it operates on scalability and manageability verticals in the Assist-IoT architecture.